otago/autocomplete-suggest-field/readme.md

 ## Support

-[All modern browsers support this feature.](https://caniuse.com/#feat=datalist).
-MSIE and older versions do not work
+[All modern browsers support this feature.](https://caniuse.com/#feat=datalist). older MSIE versions do not work

 ## Basic example